davidstanke/instapuller/README.md

 # Insta-puller
 A Serverless (compute) approach to scraping Instagram feeds.
 This application runs on Cloud Run and pulls images and captions from selected Instagram users.
 It stores these in a Cloud SQL database.

-_Note that storing data in Cloud SQL isn't a truly serverless data solution_
+_Note that storing data in Cloud SQL isn't a truly serverless data solution._

 ## Setup